corda/corda-docs-portal/content/en/tools/digital-currencies/approving-or-rejecting-issuance-requests.md

 	  alt="Issuance Requests Panel (as Issuer)"
    >}}

-   If you are logged in as the custodian, the panel may look like this if the issuer for their part has already approved the request:
+   If you are logged in as the custodian, the panel may look like this if the issuer has already approved the request:

    {{<
       figure